 When Jesus said this, it would have caused quite a commotion.
 But He wanted this.
 He was making a profound point and deliberately teaching something different than what their priest taught them from the Torah (law).

-The Sermon on the Mount, and all its commands, weren’t given so you’d try to obey them.
-Jesus said what He did to create despair in His hearers so they’d stop trying (and failing).
+The Sermon on the Mount and all its commands weren’t given so you’d try to obey them.
+Jesus intended to create despair in His hearers so they’d stop trying (and failing).
 The law was not given so that Israel could keep it.
-The law was given so they’d learn that they could NEVER keep it (Romans 5:20).
-Jesus said these words so the Jews would change their minds about trying to keep the law through their own efforts, and instead, look to Him, the Messiah, as their righteousness.
+The law was given so they’d learn they could NEVER keep it (Romans 5:20).
+Jesus said these words so the Jews would change their minds about trying to keep the law through their own efforts and instead look to Him, the Messiah, as their righteousness.

 Remember:

 This material world is temporal, and our lives are like a mist that’s here and then gone.
-So focus on your union and life in Christ in the here and now; love will guide you into an adventure you never dreamed of.
+So focus on your union and life in Christ in the here and now.
+You’ll discover His love will guide you into an adventure you never dreamed of!